 Frequently Asked Questions

 Everyone has questions.
 Financial aid can be complicated.
 Here are some of the most common questions and answers.
 If you have more, let us know.

 As you complete your FAFSA online, you will be asked a series of questions regarding your tax filing status.
-If you are eligible to use the IRS Data Retrieval Tool you will enter your PIN and click Link to IRS.
+If you are eligible to use the IRS Data Retrieval Tool you will enter your FSA ID and password and then link to the IRS.
 Your FAFSA information will be saved and you'll be linked to the IRS website.
 On the IRS website simply enter the required information to validate your identity.
 Your tax return information will be displayed and you will be given the option to transfer your tax information into your FAFSA.
 Once the transfer has been completed you will be taken back to FAFSA on the web to finalize your FAFSA.

 Being considered an independent student is not merely a matter of being responsible for your own educational expenses.
 You must be able to answer YES to at least one of the following questions to be declared an independent student for the purposes of the FAFSA: